Easy, affordable and healthy lunch and snack ideas that will fuel busy parents and working professionals to help get them through their days.

 - Keep a stock of long life ingredients in your pantry. i.e rice, tuna, crackers, etc. as these can be made into a number of different lunch ideas.

-I have shared some quick and healthy lunch ideas that you can make at home, i.e. salads that can be tossed together, what to add to crackers and a review of the new Weight Watchers frozen meals.
+To get you started I have shared some quick and healthy lunch ideas that you can easily make at home – think readymade salads that can be tossed together, crackers with tasty toppings, fancy fruit snacks and some convenient ready-to-heat frozen meals.

-- Rice and Tuna– Cook up extra brown rice the night before and add any protein or vegetables you have in the fridge.
-A tasty combination: feta, spring onions, celery, capsicum, cherry tomato and any other vegetables with smoked salmon, tuna or grilled chicken.
+- Rice and Tuna– Cook up extra brown rice the night before and add any protein or vegetable you have in the fridge.
+A tasty combination is feta, spring onions, celery, capsicum, cherry tomato and any other vegetables with smoked salmon, tuna or grilled chicken.

 - Yoghurt and Fruit Salad– Again, just using whatever you can find in the fridge.

-Toast isn’t just for breakfast.
-In fact, I have it often for lunch and dinner.
-I’m a fan of a cheesy toasty on those cold winter days.
+Toast isn’t just for breakfast, in fact I have it often for lunch and dinner.
+I’m a big fan of a cheesy toasty on those cold winter days.
 I also like to put a few fillings on top of a piece of bread and put it under the grill for a couple of minutes.
 Filling ideas: